KrisDeCooman/hydroblox/docs/07-market-smart-contracts.md

 ## 07. Market smart contracts

-Following smart contracts are part of the HydroBlox project and are an implementation of a basic market mechanism.
+Following smart contracts are an implementation of a basic market mechanism.
 The contracts were written in Solidity.
+In the end these contracts were not put into production due to a different trading setup that was envisaged.

 ### SimpleMarket